 The 10 Best DJ Controllers

 This wiki has been updated 33 times since it was first published in September of 2016.
 Performing as a DJ used to mean carting around heavy boxes filled with your precious vinyl.
 What's worse is that the more you played the best tracks, the greater the risk of damage and wear to the discs.
 But in today's world, you can use one of these digital media players to store and manipulate electronic versions of all your music, keeping the tracks free from harm.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes